Ashish-Hub40/Netflix-Clone-main/README.md

 Contributing :
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss any potential changes or fixes.

-License :
-This project is open source and available under the MIT License.

-# 💫 About Me:
-As a dedicated 3rd-year C.S.E student, I have a profound passion for the realm of cybersecurity and ethical hacking.